 N.Y.
 Being Spring March the messenger brought the sad news on foot.
 Stages could not run.
 Mother sent grave stones to

 mark the graves of my dear father.

-Mother lived in her native town until the Year 1821 when she removed
+Mother lived in her native town until the Year 1821 when she

 to Fairhaven where her brother was established a